 - A thermometer and hygrometer to keep an eye on the temperature and humidity in the area.

-1. Soak the Straw, drain, and place in plastic bags
+- Soak the Straw, drain it, and place it in plastic bags

 - A gas burner is suitable for this procedure.
 Position the drum on the gas burner.
 Pour about 40 L of water into the drum.
-On the bottom of the drum, place a platform that will keep the bags above the water yet allowing the steam to rise.
+Place a platform on the bottom of the drum that will keep the bags above the water while allowing the steam to rise.

 - Place the material liner on the platform and then place the prepared bags of straw.
 Enclose the bags of straw with the liner (like wrapping the bags) and then place the lid of the drum.